ampproject/amphtml/spec/amp-email-format.md

 ## Replying/forwarding semantics

-To start, the email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
+The email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
 This is why it is important that an email provide alternative content in the HTML part.

 ## Feedback & Support